Services that generate a payment

 Purpose and outline

 The seasonal flu programme is a long-established vaccination programme that is proven to save lives and deliver a cost-effective prevention programme.
 High levels of flu immunisation is one of the most effective interventions that can be made to reduce harm from flu and pressures on health and social care services during the winter.
-The annual immunisation programme is a critical element of the system-wide approach for delivering robust and resilient health and care services throughout the year, helping to reduce unplanned hospital admissions and pressure on A&E. For 2023/24 seasonal flu will continue to allow vaccinations of both General Medical Service-registered (covers GMS, PMS and APMS practices) and INT-registered patients.
+The annual immunisation programme is a critical element of the system-wide approach for delivering robust and resilient health and care services throughout the year, helping to reduce unplanned hospital admissions and pressure on Accident & Emergency (A&E).

 How this service is commissioned and provided